ben/talks/robotslong/index.md

 # https://hubot.github.com/

-^ There are a number of ready-made robots you can just spin up and start customizing.
+^ There are a number of these that you can just spin up and start customizing.
 GitHub's Hubot is open-source, and there are a ton of plugins you can just add in and configure.
 The plugin that runs high-five is one of them.
-Hubot is written in Coffeescript (I know, I know, artifact of its time, etc), but if you want a break from JS,
+Hubot is written in Coffeescript, and before you say anything realize that it's an artifact of its time.
+I know everybody in this room writes JS all day long, so if you want a break,

 ---